 Depending on your arrival in Bucharest, we can take a full day tour or just a panoramic tour of Bucharest, once dubbed “Little Paris” or “Paris of East”.
 In the front Parliament House, we will discover one of the largest Christmas Fair of Eastern Europe.
-We can spend a few hours here, having a cup of mold wine, tasting some local products and listening traditional Romanian music.
+We can spend a few hours here, having a cup of mould wine, tasting some local products and listening traditional Romanian music.
 Bucharest tour continue with this charming outdoor, Village Museum, one of the best of its kind in Europe.
 With 300 traditional houses representing the traditional architecture of Romania`s rural side.
-See Bucharest`s Arch of Triumph, built to honor the Romanian soldiers who fought in the First World War.
+See Bucharest`s Arch of Triumph, built to honour the Romanian soldiers who fought in the First World War.

 Before Christmas time there are many local small markets located throughout the city.
 In the evening we can drive along the large boulevards of Bucharest to admire the sparkling strings of lights.

-Overnight in Bucharest: Hotel Capitol 3***
+Overnight in Bucharest: Hotel Duke Armeneasca or similar 3***

 Day 2 Bucharest – Peles Castle – Brasov

 Leaving Bucharest in the morning, we drive north towards Transylvania, sheltered by the Carpathian Mountains with ancient forests and abundant wildlife.
 Arriving in Sinaia Mountain Resort, you will visit the fairy-tale Peles Castle, strongly connected with the flourishing period of Romania royalty.